ascon/simpleserial-ascon/README.md

 Otherwise, the compiler may heavily optimize the code and even combine shares.
 Obviously, the output generated is very sensitive to compiler and environment changes and any generated output needs to be security evaluated.
-All implementations have been compiled with `-Os`, the ChipWhisperer default.
+The implementations have been compiled with the ChipWhisperer default compiler optimization flags which use `-Os` instead of `-O2` (see makefile and jupyter script for details).

 A preliminary evaluation of these implementations has been performed on some [ChipWhisperer](https://www.newae.com/chipwhisperer) devices.
 The results can